joprestes/joprestes/README.en.md

 - **Technical Leadership & Mentorship:** Helping shape the next generation of QA professionals.
 - **Quality Culture:** Spreading quality practices throughout the entire development lifecycle.
-- **QAOps & Test Strategy:** Optimizing CI/CD pipelines to scale testing safely and intelligently.
+- **QAOps & Test Strategy:** Optimizing pipelines of CI/CD to scale testing safely and intelligently.
 - **Digital Accessibility (a11y):** Ensuring the web is a place for everyone.
 - **Non-Functional Testing:** Exploring the worlds of performance, security, and usability.